What Gartner Calls a “Once-in-a-Lifetime” Disruption to Retail

 Composability and Collaborative Ecosystems: A Brick-by-Brick Approach

-A nascent and growing trend that Gartner identifies is “composability,” the centralized, collaborative, and modular approach to digitalizing an enterprise.
-Gartner cites findings in an earlier report, the 2022 CIO and Technology Executives Survey, that shows businesses that are “highly composable can deliver superior business performance, even in times of volatility.”
+A nascent but growing trend that Gartner identifies is “composability,” which is the centralized, collaborative, and modular approach to digitalizing an enterprise.
+Gartner’s 2022 CIO and Technology Executives Survey indicates “that businesses that are highly composable can deliver superior business performance, even in times of volatility.”

-“Customer expectations continue to be the single most influential driver of transformation in the retail industry,” Gartner explains in the 2022 report, highlighting “composability” as a key industry trend.
+“Customer expectations continue to be the single most influential driver of transformation in the retail industry,” Gartner explains in the 2022 report, supporting composability as a key growing industry trend.